Dev GuideAPI Reference

 Modify the search build

-1. Use a PrepareToRetrieveIndexableProducts extension to gather data needed for modification of the base results.
+1. Use a PrepareToRetrieveIndexableProducts extension to gather the data needed for modification of the base results.
 This data should be attached to the RetrieveIndexableProductsPreparation property of the result.
 This value is carried into the next extension points.

-For best performance, this typically means using a custom entity framework database query executed with the general form of .ToDictionary(record => record.ProductId), storing this dictionary in RetrieveIndexableProductsPreparation, and in later extensions, using .TryGetValue to look up the product's associated extension data.
-For best performance and reliability, it's recommended to select only the needed columns from the database as the amount of data could be large if there are many products and this will be retained in system memory for the duration of the search build process.
+For best performance, you should use a custom entity framework database query executed with the general form of .ToDictionary(record => record.ProductId), storing this dictionary in RetrieveIndexableProductsPreparation, and, in later extensions, using .TryGetValue to look up the product's associated extension data.
+You should select only the needed columns from the database to prevent large amounts of data slowing down performance during the search rebuild process.

-2. GetIndexableProducts – Base code cannot be overridden for Search Build Version 2 and doing this is not recommended in Version 1 due to performance and compatibility risks.
-Instead, create a new pipeline after the base code in the pipeline sequence that modifies the IndexableProducts property of the result.
-The data provided in PrepareToRetrieveIndexableProducts is available to you in the RetrieveIndexableProductsPreparation property of the parameter type.
+2. Create a new pipeline after the base code in the pipeline sequence that modifies the IndexableProducts property of the result for GetIndexablePRoducts.
+You cannot override base code in version 2, and doing this in version 1 can vause performance and compatibility issues.
+The data provided in PrepareToRetrieveIndexableProducts is available in the RetrieveIndexableProductsPreparation property of the parameter type.
 C#'s "iterator methods" feature is the most convenient way to add/remove/modify the content of IndexableProducts by enumerating it in your extension and yielding the modified results.
 You should not do any database queries or other network activity inside your iteration as this will cripple performance--instead, gather the data you need in a PrepareToRetrieveIndexableProducts and use it here.
-If you're not adding new records, you may be able to achieve your goals using an extension of CreateElasticsearchProductResult alone.
+If you are not adding new records, you may be able to use an extension of CreateElasticsearchProductResult alone.

 Extension example code